ktarrant/lazarus-walkthrough/README.md

 4. Include the snippet in chapters via `{{#include ./encounters/bronze-fields-north.md}}`.
 Encounter tables now link each species name to its generated card.

 ### mdBook preview
+Due to a limitation in mdbook-autosummary, an empty SUMMARY.md should be created before running build or serve.

 ```sh
 mdbook serve --open